OhMyBat/OhMyBat/README.md

 ## about me

-i'm a game developer and hard surface modeler who mostly works on game projects, technical systems, and random software ideas.
+i'm a game developer and hard surface modeler.

+i mostly work on games, gameplay systems, random software ideas, and other technical stuff.

-i spend most of my time working with unity, blender, c#, c++, c, and python :D
+i spend most of my time using unity, blender, c#, c++, c, and python :D

-i also use linux, and sometimes i make tools and utilities for it when i want something specific that doesn't already exist.
+i also use linux, and sometimes i make tools or utilities for it when i want something specific and it doesn't already exist.

-i like building systems that actually do something, especially when they involve gameplay, tools, ui, or behind-the-scenes logic.
+i like making things that actually do something, especially game systems, ui, tools, and stuff under the hood.

 ## current focus

 right now i'm mainly working on **facility havoc**.

-facility havoc (aka **AFM-453: Facility Havoc**) is a round-based multiplayer game set inside a research and development facility where containment has failed and everything is going wrong.
+facility havoc (aka **AFM-453: Facility Havoc**) is a round-based multiplayer game set inside a research facility where containment has failed and everything is going wrong.

-players spawn into different roles inside the facility. security, scientists, prisoners, anomalies, and other things. each group has different objectives during the round.
+players spawn as different roles in the facility, like security, scientists, prisoners, anomalies, and other stuff. depending on your role, your objective changes.

-it's inspired by facility-style multiplayer games, but the goal isn't to make an **SCP: Secret Laboratory clone** or anything like that.
+it's inspired by facility-style multiplayer games, but i'm not trying to make a **SCP: Secret Laboratory clone** or anything like that.

-i'm building my own mechanics and identity for the game so it stands on its own instead of just copying another game.
+the goal is to make FH feel like its own game with its own mechanics, style, atmosphere, and ideas.

 ## the loop

-each round starts with players scattered across the facility.
+each round starts with players spread across the facility.

-from there the round evolves depending on what players decide to do:
+from there, the round changes depending on what players do:
 - escape the facility
 - secure the situation
 - help their team
 - hunt other players
-- or just cause chaos
+- or just make everything worse

-no two rounds are really supposed to play out the same way.
+the point is that rounds aren't supposed to play out the exact same every time.

 ## status

 currently in development.

-mostly in the modeling stage right now. i prefer good models over unfinished ones that don't fit the game very well.
+right now it's mostly in the modeling stage. i'd rather make good models now than rush a bunch of bad or placeholder ones and redo them later.

+## gamemodes planned

+these are very rough and can change a lot.

+- **breach mode**
+  the main mode and the base of the game. this is the big facility round with all the different roles and chaos.
+  **rough estimate:** 2026

+- **extra side modes**
+  smaller modes that let FH do more than just the main breach round.
+  **rough estimate:** 2027

+- **event / experimental modes**
+  more specific or weird ideas that don't have to follow the normal round flow as much.
+  **rough estimate:** 2027 to 2028

+- **bigger future modes**
+  longer-term ideas that help FH stand out more and become more than just "the facility breach game."
+  **rough estimate:** later on / tbd

 ## what's planned

-over time i want facility havoc to grow into more than just a single mode.
+over time i want facility havoc to become more than just one mode.

-things planned for the future include:
+stuff planned for the future includes:
-- more role variety (in terms of starting roles and mid-game roles)
+- more role variety
-- stronger atmosphere and facility immersion
+- better atmosphere and facility immersion
-- systems that make rounds more unpredictable
+- more things that make rounds less predictable
-- additional modes and ideas beyond the main loop of just the breach mode
+- more modes outside of breach mode
+- more stuff that helps FH stand on its own

 ## what you'll find here